How do I know if ultrasonic soldering is right for my application?

 The ultrasonic soldering iron, without exception, can be used for all applications currently carried out by conventional soldering irons.

 By comparison with the normal soldering iron and its range of wattages as used in the mechanical, electrical and electronics industry, the ultrasonic iron has a digitally controlled 80 watt rating heating element which covers these ranges.
 It incorporates the conventional range of tip sizes, for all comparable applications.
-Should solder tinning requirements be required where larger surface areas need to be solder tinned, the much higher wattage UM 250 soldering system can be used.

-What are Ultrasonic Soldering and Ultrasonic Systems?
+What are Ultrasonic Soldering?

 The Ultrasonic soldering process can be applied to soft soldering and other manufacturing techniques in a wide variety of mechanical, electrical, electronics and related industries.
 Ultrasonic soldering can be used for the soldering and tinning of conventional solder joints and a wide range of solder tinning with any form or type of ceramic materials, glass and ferrous or non-ferrous metals including copper and aluminum.